Is Honey Good For You?

-It can help with cough: A spoonful of honey goes down easier than cough syrup, and it may just be more effective as well.
-Studies have shown that honey beats out the cough suppressant dextromethorphan for easing nighttime cough in children with colds.
+- Cough.
+A spoonful of honey goes down easier than cough syrup, and it may just be more effective as well.
+Studies have shown that honey beats out the cough suppressant dextromethorphan for easing nighttime cough in children with colds, according to Mayo Clinic.

-It's packed with antioxidants: You know that eating more fruits and vegetables can help you live longer, and so can eating honey.
-Like dark chocolate and red wine, honey is packed with disease-fighting flavonoids, which have been shown to reduce heart disease and inflammation, slow cognitive decline, and boost immunity.
+- Antioxidants.
+You know that eating more fruits and vegetables can help you live longer, and so can eating honey.
+Like dark chocolate, honey is packed with disease-fighting flavonoids, according to a review in the journal Current Medicinal Chemistry, which are good for the heart.